ryanflorence/SlideShow/README.md

 ### Extending SlideShow with your own transitions

-You can create whatever transitions you need with the SlideShow `addTransition` function.
+You can create whatever transitions you need with the SlideShow `defineTransition` function.

-    SlideShow.addTransition('flash', function(data){
+    SlideShow.defineTransition('flash', function(data){
       data.previous.setStyle('display', 'none');
       data.next.setStyle('opacity', 0);
       new Fx.Tween(data.next, {